-1. The file cdi.dat in the Canvas folder for this hw is taken from Kutner et al. (2005): It provides selected county demographic information (CDI) for 440 of the most populous counties in the United States.
+1. Just when you thought you were done with Project 01...
+Let's return to the file cdi.dat, from Kutner et al. (2005).
+As you know, it provides selected county demographic information (CDI) for 440 of the most populous counties in the United States.
 Each line of the data set has an identification number with a county name and state abbreviation and provides information on 14 variables for a single county.
 Counties with missing data were deleted from the data set.
 The information generally pertains to the years 1990 and 1992.
 The definitions of the variables are given in Table 1 on p.
 3 below.
 For this exercise we only consider a couple of these variables.